-Knowing Your Zone: A Guide to Canadian Climate Zones
+A Guide to Canadian Climate Zones

-by Winston Gamache
+By Winston Gamache

 What’s in a Zone?

 These zones take into account many different factors that can affect how well a plant grows or survives the winter in an area.
 It is based on the temperatures of the coldest month, the frost free period, the amount of rainfall, the temperatures of the warmest month, maximum snow depth, and the strongest wind gusts.
-This is different from the USDA zone system which is based mostly on minimum temperatures.
+This differs from the USDA zone system, which is based mostly on minimum temperatures.
 Our zone 4 area is roughly equivalent to their zone 3 (minimum temperature -40 to -34°C or -40 to -30°F).

 The map is made from the average of these conditions over many years and changes in weather from year to year can greatly affect the growing zone.
 Extra harsh winter conditions with extra cold or poor snow cover are known as test winters.